 Modern marvels of medicine, vaccinations are an excellent defense against deadly, contagious or chronic diseases.
 They make good economic sense and meet the healthcare needs of even the weakest members of society.
 Through proper vaccinations, the fence around deadly diseases can be closed and the health of future generations is secure from diseases.
 A vaccination programme is the cornerstone of good public health.

-Established in 2000, GiveIndia is India’s most trusted giving platform for donors.
-Our community of 1.5M+ donors and 150+ corporate partners have supported 1,800+ nonprofits, impacting 8M+ lives across India.
+Established in 2000, GiveIndia is the largest and most trusted giving platform in India.
+Our community of 2M+ donors and 250+ corporate partners and brands have supported 2,500+ nonprofits, impacting 15M+ lives across India.

 Samar is a Marketing Communications specialist and freelance writer.
 She has a master’s in marketing and creativity from ESCP Business School.
 She is an avid traveler and likes to write about technology, travel, wildlife and sustainability.